About the Author

 University Career

-Catherine is currently Professor of Creative Writing at Liverpool John Moores University in Liverpool, Merseyside, UK, where she coordinates the MA Writing and Research degrees in the discipline.
-She is also a research mentor and a board member of the LJMU English Research Institute.
+Catherine is currently Honorary Professor of Creative Writing at Liverpool John Moores University in Liverpool, Merseyside, UK, where she formerly coordinated the MA Writing and Research degrees in the discipline of creative writing.
+She remains a research mentor and a board member of the LJMU English Research Institute.

 She has taught at University of New South Wales and The University of Technology, Sydney.
-Her Doctoral and Masters students have included award winning and emerging writers including the novelists Anna Funder, Charlotte Wood, Ashley Hay, Pam Newton, poet and memoirist, Adam Aitken and the filmmaker, Kylie Boltin.
-Her degrees include a Doctorate of Creative Arts, Master of Letters, Graduate Diploma of Adult Education, BA and Associate Diploma of Writing and Editing.
+She has supervised the PhDs of 38 writers in Australia and the UK including some of the countries’ leading writers.
+Her own degrees include a Doctorate, an MA, Graduate Diploma of Adult Education, BA and Associate Diploma of Writing and Editing.

 Other Work

-Catherine is involved in a range of academic and community projects in the UK and Australia.
-In Liverpool she coordinates Liverpool 2 Liverpool, an interdisciplinary research groups which aims to link all 19 Liverpools in the world through cross-disciplinary projects, commencing with Liverpool in Sydney, Australia.
+Catherine remains involved in a range of academic and community projects in the UK and Australia.
+In Liverpool she coordinates a number of interdisciplinary research projects.

-She is a member of a number of university committees and also a member of the Liverpool City Council (UK) Cultural committee.
+She has been a Governor on the LJMU Board of Governors, a member of a number of university committees and also a member of the Liverpool City Council (UK) Cultural committee.

 She is a former member of the Australian Research Council's Excellence in Research Australia (ERA) evaluation committee in Humanities and the Creative Arts.
-She has provided expert advice to a range of universities on their research and creative practice activities.
+She continues to provide expert advice to a range of universities on their research and creative practice activities.

 version française